athomasq/athomasq.github.io/categories/hikari/syndicates.md

 Investors like syndicates because:
 * they get access to investment opportunities that they would not otherwise get;
-* they benefit from the syndicate lead's dealflow, judgement, allocation and expertise;
+* they benefit from the syndicate lead's dealflow, evaluation, allocation and expertise;
-* it's more convenient than writing cheques directly into startups;
+* it's more convenient than doing diligence, reviewing paperwork, and writing cheques directly into lots of small deals;
 * they can invest smaller amounts than if they were doing direct investments;
-* syndicates help them diversify across multiple startups.
+* syndicates help them diversify across multiple deals.

 Leads like syndicates because:
 * they get to deploy more capital into each investment opportunity;